-A Virtual Private Network Subscription ($50-$100)
+Virtual Private Network Subscription (Under $100)

-Amazon Kindle Reader ($80+)
+Amazon Kindle Reader (Under $100)

 *Do they already have an e-reader?
 Consider buying them an Amazon gift card so they can stock up on more books!

 Best Gifts for Travelers Over $100

 With a budget of over $100, it stands to reason that you’re going to have some high quality options to choose from.
-The gifts listed here are things that most any experienced traveler would love having but would rarely buy for themselves due to the high price.
+The gifts for travelers listed here are things that most anybody would love having but would rarely buy for themselves due to the high price.

-GoPro Hero Action Camera ($349+)
+GoPro Hero Action Camera ($249+)

-Travel Vest with 42 Specialized Pockets ($175)
+Travel Vest with 25 Specialized Pockets ($175)

 Trust me – they’re incredibly comfortable and it makes it super easy to go through airport security when all you have to do is take off your jacket and put it through the X-ray machine.
 I love my Scottevest.